emmeowzing/dynamic-continuation-orb/README.md

 ## `dynamic-continuation` Orb for CircleCI

-This orb is based on a [published example](https://github.com/circle-makotom/circle-advanced-setup-workflow) of advanced configuration with continuations from CircleCI.

 The orb's intended use is to aid in simplifying default `.circleci/config.yml` files by allowing users to add additional configs under `.circleci/` matching top-level directory names that run only when the code therein changes.
 This approach offers engineers reduced pipeline execution time, and by extension, reduced CI costs.

+This orb is based on a [published example](https://github.com/circle-makotom/circle-advanced-setup-workflow) of advanced configuration with continuations from CircleCI.

+### When will the orb run my workflows?

+The orb will run a workflow (we'll call it `<module>`) if any of the following conditions are met.

+1. If `.circleci/<module>.yml` changes (this is configurable).
+2. If there have been no workflows on the repository's default branch in the past 90 days (by default, but [this is configurable](https://circleci.com/docs/api/v2/#operation/getProjectWorkflowMetrics)).
+3. If changes have been detected within the `<module>/`'s directory on your branch against the repository's default branch (defaults to `master`).
+See below on how to filter by or out specific changed files [below](#filtering-or-ignoring-changed-files).
+4. If, following merge to the module's default branch, there are changes to `.circleci/<module>.yml` or under `<module>/`, when diffing against the former commit (you must perform a merge commit for this to work properly).

+These conditions can be overriden, and all workflows forced to run, if the `force-all` parameter is set to `true` on the `continue` job.

 ### How it works